 I brought a pair of nude shoes to wear to the wedding that I knew would go with any dressier outfit.
 My favorite flip flops, a neutral flat, and casual sneakers packed well and were all well-worn on the trip for everything from beach days to touristy days.

-I brought minimal accessories on this trip, and I stuck to the basics of a couple of simple rings, my monogram necklace, and one statement necklace.
-A scarf (love this one!) not only helped when I needed to throw something over my shoulders in more conservative areas, but it also doubled as a “blanket” (albeit a light one) when traveling in an air conditioned van (kind of a shock to the system sometimes!).
+I brought minimal accessories on this trip, and I stuck to the basics: a couple of simple rings, my monogram necklace, and one statement necklace.
+A scarf (love this one!) not only helped when I needed to throw something over my shoulders in more conservative areas, but it also doubled as a “blanket” when traveling in an air conditioned van (kind of a shock to the system sometimes!).
 As far as makeup, I didn’t go crazy with how much I packed.
 I knew it was going to be upwards of 100 degrees everyday, so my most important item in my makeup bag was my favorite mascara that stays on for a full day.

-Years ago, when I first went to Europe, my mom bought me a duffel bag that zips into itself (similar ones here and here).
-I brought this along, since I knew we would want to bring back souvenirs.
-(It also helped out when we left Bangkok for the first time, and we left the duffel bag at the hotel with some items we had already purchased.
-We were heading back to the same hotel at the end of our trip.)
+Years ago, when I first went to Europe, my mom bought me a duffel bag that zips into itself (similar ones here and here, and this company makes similar ones that are super sturdy).
+I brought that along, since I knew we would want to bring back souvenirs.
+(It also helped out when we left Bangkok for the first time: We left the duffel bag at the hotel with some items we had already purchased.
+We went back to the same hotel at the end of our trip for a night.)
 Gatorade packets were a necessity on the really hot days that we were out all day.
 I also brought along a small bottle of Woolite.
 Some of my travel companions sent out their laundry, but I am sensitive to detergents, so I brought my own, as well as a travel clothesline.
 And don’t forget a travel journal!